Do you know how to store sweaters properly? We’re tackling your frequently asked questions regarding the best way to store sweaters.

 • You haven’t worn the sweater in over a year

-Some people believe that it’s a terrible idea to hang sweaters.
+Most of us are told that hanging sweaters is a terrible idea.
 Why?
-Because in many cases, hanging a sweater long term can cause the shoulders to stretch out irreversibly.
-However, there’s another camp of people who believe that folding sweaters isn’t ideal for space saving purposes.
-They can hang more sweaters in their closet than they can fit into drawers.
-Also, thinner sweaters can get wrinkled when folded inside a drawer.
+Because in many cases, hanging a sweater long term can eventually cause the shoulders to stretch out irreversibly.
+However, another camp believes that folding sweaters isn’t ideal for spacesaving since they can hang more sweaters in their closets than they can fit into drawers.
+Additionally, thinner sweaters also tend to get wrinkled when folded and left in a drawer.

-So which is the best option?
-Most storage experts agree that it’s better to fold a sweater to maintain its shape, especially when the sweater is handknit or prone to stretching.
-But if you’re short on shelf space and have a lot of hanging storage available, there are some hanging hacks to consider to prevent unwanted stretching.
+So should you hang sweaters?
+Most storage experts agree that it’s better to fold a sweater to maintain its shape, especially when it’s hand-knit or prone to stretching.
+But if you’re short on shelf space and have a lot of hanging storage available, here are some tips to prevent unwanted stretching.

 How to hang sweaters:

-• Do not hang sweaters made of delicate fabric like wool, cashmere or angora if at all possible.
+• If possible, do not hang sweaters made of delicate fabric like wool, cashmere, or angora.

 • One way to hang a sweater so it doesn’t stretch is to fold the arms and hang the sweater on the bottom wire like you would a pair of pants.